facebook/react/scripts/release/README.md

 # React Release Script

-At a high-level, the new release script runs in 2 passes: **build** and **publish**.
+At a high-level, the release script runs in 2 passes: **build** and **publish**.
 1. The **build** script does the heavy lifting (eg checking CI, running automated tests, building Rollup bundles) and then prints instructions for manual verification.
-1. The **release** script then publishes the built artifacts to NPM and pushes to GitHub.
+1. The **publish** script then publishes the built artifacts to NPM and pushes to GitHub.

-Run a script without any parameters to see its usage, eg:
+Run either script without parameters to see its usage, eg:
 ```
 ./scripts/release/build.js
 ./scripts/release/publish.js